vecipher/Clematis3/docs/m10/reflection.md

 # M10 — Reflection Sessions (Deterministic, Gated)

 **Status:** in progress.
 Starting from **v0.9.0a1** the configuration surface is present but **disabled by default**.
 Enabling reflection must not change the identity path for prior milestones when the gate is off.
-Landed to date: PR77 (config), PR80–PR83 (writer/budgets/tests), PR84 (fixtures-only LLM backend), PR85 (planner flag & wiring).
+Landed to date: PR77 (config), PR80–PR83 (writer/budgets/tests), PR84 (fixtures-only LLM backend), PR85 (planner flag & wiring), PR86 (telemetry & trace).

 ## 1) Scope & Invariants
 - Add a post-turn reflection step that can **summarize** the turn and **persist** small memory entries for future retrieval.